 We have helped people to get legitimate early release of their benefits who were facing terminal illnesses so that they could distribute benefits before their death and in doing so they were able to mitigate the impact of tax on their benefits that flowed to adult non-dependant beneficiaries.

-iii.
-Transition to retirement pensions Between the age of 55 and retirement age 65 a person is allowed to draw against their superannuation with considerablesavings in income taxand sacrifice some of their taxable salary into superannuation with further income tax benefits.
+After reaching one’s preservation age and up to retirement age, a person is allowed to establish a Transition to Retirement income stream from with a maximum drawing of 10% of their superannuation account balance per annum, tax free and sacrifice some of their taxable salary into superannuation with further income tax benefits.
 In a simplistic way you `bank' the tax you save into superannuation and in this way help to accelerate your accumulation in the latter years of your working life.
 You need to seek our advice in this regard as there are many opportunities and some pitfallsin this process.
 We can prepare an illustration for you after a suitable Fact Find discovery session.

 iv.
 Roll-overs & consolidations Sometime prior to retirement many thinking people take the opportunity to bring their superannuation into an environment where they can convert it into an account-based pension (an allocated pension with some modifications by a new name).
 At this time there are a number of important strategies that can be brought into play to maximise both the superannuation benefit and often Centrelink benefits after retirement.
 This is especially the case when one partner retires a number of years before the other.
 It may be possible to plan to maximise Centrelink supportfor the first person to retire by using a number of re-contribution strategies.
 It is at this time that we would look at the future tax liability at an assumed date of death and try to plan to reduce the potential tax payable by adult beneficiaries.